 Economic Development Strategic Plan and Incentive Guideline

 In an attempt to serve as a catalyst for the attraction and retention of high quality commercial development, the City of Bloomington adopted a detailed Economic Development Strategic Plan (Adopted October 22, 2012 - Resolution 2012-33) and Economic Development Incentive Guideline (Adopted October 22, 2012 - Resolution 2012-34).
-Together, these documents outline the goals and objectives of the Office of Economic Development and also provide a framework for the programs and tools necessary to achieve those goals.
+Together, these documents outline the goals and objectives of the Economic Development Department and also provide a framework for the programs and tools necessary to achieve those goals.

 City of Bloomington Comprehensive Plan 2015-2035